LOW TABLE. WALNUT, WROUGHT IRON. SPAIN, 17TH CENTURY.

 Reference: ZF0619

-Table with fork fasteners.
+Table with fork braces.
 Walnut wood, wrought iron.
 Spain, 17th century.
-Table made of carved and turned walnut wood with four A-shaped legs, two wrought iron fork fasteners and drawers on both fronts (a total of four) decorated with plant-themed carvings.
-The legs have a turning of the type known as "lentil", with different types of discs depending on their width, creating a symmetrical composition, and located on and under a simple cylindrical heel.
-The chambranas have been carved with simplified plant forms, and the fasteners have disc decoration and balustraded forms.
-The drawers are interspersed with projecting pieces in the shape of “ese” and have oval handles, and the sides have simple geometric carvings.
-Compare, for example, with the walnut table with discs on the legs dated from the 17th century that is conserved in the collections of the old Municipal Museum of Madrid; with the office of the Inquisition of the National Museum of Decorative Arts in Madrid (in details such as the layout of the drawers); or with another table in walnut and pine wood with carved drawers and lenticular-turned legs from the same museum, dating from the 17th century; a Castilian buffet table from the 17th century in the Museo Casa Natal de Cervantes (Alcalá de Henares, Madrid).
+Table made of carved and turned walnut wood with four A-frame legs, two wrought iron hairpin bends, and drawers on both sides (four in total) decorated with plant-themed carvings.
+The legs feature a type of turning known as "lentil-shaped," with different types of discs depending on their width, creating a symmetrical composition, and positioned above and below a simple cylindrical base.
+The stretchers are carved with simplified plant forms, and the bends are decorated with discs and baluster-like shapes.
+The drawers are interspersed with projecting "S"-shaped pieces and have oval handles, while the sides feature simple geometric carvings.
+Compare, for example, with the walnut table with discs on the legs dating from the 17th century that is preserved in the collections of the former Municipal Museum of Madrid; with the Inquisition desk of the National Museum of Decorative Arts of Madrid (in details such as the arrangement of the drawers); or with another dais table in walnut and pine wood with carved drawers and lenticular turned legs from the same museum, dating from the 17th century; a Castilian buffet table from the 17th century from the Cervantes Birthplace Museum (Alcalá de Henares, Madrid).

 · Size: 83x118x73 cms.